haider000/private-repo-rules/README.md

           rules: '["allow if from brachName to branchName","disallow if from brachName to branchName"]'
 ```

-   2. Now change the rule according to your rule for the Pull Request.
+   2. Now change the ```rules``` parameter according to following description for your rule of the Pull Request.

       ```
       a.
 Rules -  this is the input parameter to define the pull request rule

       b.
 Rules takes an array of strings in string format as input

       c.
 Each value of array is a seprate rule

       d.
-Replace branchName with your respective branch names.
+Replace branchName with your respective branch names

-      e.  branchName also could be replace with Regex.
+      e.  branchName also could be replace with Regex

       f.
 Each rule starts with "allow" or "disallow"

       g.
 Following with a if from then a branchName and then to and again a branch name

       h.
 Eg: -->  '["allow if from dev to master", "disallow if from master to dev", "disallow if from (.*) to master"]'
       ```